chrultrabook/docs/src/docs/faq.md

 # FAQ

 ::: tip
-Please read this page before asking a question on the Forum.
+Please read this page before asking a question on [the forum](https://forum.chrultrabook.com/).
 Your help request will be pointed to the docs otherwise.
 :::

 ## General questions

 ### What OS should I use?
 * This depends on your use case.
 Only you can answer this question. <!-- Not ubuntu plz -->

+### Should I use rw-legacy or full rom?
+* This depends on what you're looking to use your device for.
+If you are planning on installing Windows or macOS you need to use full rom.
+Rw-legacy only supports linux.

 ### My internal keyboard doesn't work, can I use an external keyboard to get into developer mode?
 * No. The hotkeys will only work on the internal keyboard.
 Chromeboxes do not have this restriction.